When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 We also consider within a suggestion type when the difference between choosing \woman and \man partners is significant.
-When the first partner is named ``Joe'', we see significantly more \woman partners than \man regardless of the presence or type of suggestions (No suggestions: $t(56)=-8.825$, $\p<0.0001$; queer suggestions: $t(174)=-6.035$, $\p<0.0001$; straight suggestions: $t(152)=-16.063$, $\p<0.0001$).
-For ``Sherry'', we see significantly more \man partners than \woman when \participants see no suggestions ($t(86)=7.704$, $\p< 0.0001$) or straight suggestions ($t(162)=12.859$, $\p< 0.0001$).
-We see a trend in the same direction with queer suggestions, but here it is not significant ($t(178)=2.12$, $\p\approx 0.1097$).
-These findings imply that without suggestions, \participants default to hetero-normative stories and continue to write them when prompted (H1).
-When queer stories are suggested, depending on the gender of the first partner mentioned, \participants either continue to prefer hetero-normative stories (in the case of ``Joe'') or start to accept more queer stories (in the case of ``Sherry'').
+When the first partner is named ``Joe'', we see significantly more \woman partners than \man, regardless of the presence or type of suggestions (No suggestions: $t(56)=-8.825$, $\p<0.0001$, $d=-2.318$; queer suggestions: $t(174)=-6.035$, $\p<0.0001$, $d=-0.91$; straight suggestions: $t(152)=-16.063$, $\p<0.0001$, $d=-2.589$).
+For ``Sherry'', we see significantly more \man partners than \woman when participants see no suggestions ($t(86)=7.704$, $\p< 0.0001$, $d=1.643$) or straight suggestions ($t(162)=12.859$, $\p< 0.0001$, $d=2.008$).
+We see a trend in the same direction with queer suggestions, but here it is not significant ($t(178)=2.12$, $\p\approx 0.1097$, $d=0.316$).
+These findings again imply that without suggestions, participants default to hetero-normative stories and continue to write them when prompted (H1).
+When queer stories are suggested, depending on the gender of the partner that is fixed in the story prefix, participants may start to accept more queer stories, but continue to prefer to write hetero-normative stories overall.

-Based on these results, even when writing with a ``perfectly debiased'' predictive text system that has no preference for gender pairings, we would expect to continue to see far more straight stories than queer ones.
+Based on these results, even when writing with a ``perfectly debiased'' predictive text system that, for instance, has no preference for gender pairings, we would expect to continue to see far more straight stories than queer ones.

 \paragraph{At the \ttoken Level}